summerstreet/woodling/README.md

 $eve = Woodling::retrieve('Person');
 ```

-And this how you'd do the same for one-to-many:
+And this is how you'd do the same for one-to-many:

 ```